HadziqM/mhfz-discord-bot-ripped-version/README.md

 2. then just create your own bot on discord developer portal, there is also many guide to make one <br/>
 3. get your bot token and save it <br />
 4. install python in your PC and make sure pip path is in your enviromental variable <br />
-5. install module listed in pip_instal_req.txt, you can just copy paste every line on pip_install_req.text to cmd then enter to install it<br />
+5. install module listed in pip_instal_req.txt, you can just copy paste every line on pip_install_req.txt to cmd then enter to install it<br />
 6. Edit database.ini with any text editor like notepad and fill ot with your credential<br />
 7. open folder query in this repo root folder then open query.py to make new table required in the database<br />
    thats it you fulfilled all the requirement need<br />